kura-labs-org/DEPLOY4_FLASK_APP/README.md

 ## 2. To Do List app

-For this web application, a todo list is cereated, then, items can be updated, and/or deleted from the list.
+For this web application, a todo list is created, then, items can be updated, and/or deleted from the list.
 See [link](https://github.com/ibrahima1289/todo-app-flask) for source codes.

 ## 3. Costum app: BMI Calculator